nuodb/nuodb-helm-charts/docs/HowToUpgrade.md

 Monitor the rolling upgrade status for TE, SM, and HCSM database resources as described in [Monitoring Upgrade](#monitoring-upgrade).
 It is recommended to verify that database processes use the newly specified image before proceeding with the next cluster or with the next step.

+> **Note**: During the Pods rolling upgrade the database remains available, however, the application must be able to handle transient connectivity exceptions and re-balance connections periodically.

 ### Upgrade NuoDB Admin